United

 Since last time we gathered at the gates of Saint Hill, Scientology tried to ban protesting outside their headquarters.

-It failed and despite their best efforts to stop us, we will be returning in October 2025 to send a clear message: the abuse has to stop.
+It failed and despite their best efforts to stop us, we returned on the weekend of October 31st – 2nd November 2025 to send a clear message: the abuse has to stop.

 We are not protesting the doctrine or religious beliefs; and we are not there to stop people attending the IAS event.